Re4son/RPi-Tweaks/pi-tail/README.md

 #### To configure Bluetooth tethering:
 Place a "**_pi-tailbt.conf_**" file in /boot with mac addresses of authorised devices.
 Pair to the Pi-Tail the pi within 3 minutes of booting up.
-NOTE: Bluetooth pan will not be started if this ile doesn't exist, so if you don't want to pair via bluetooth: delete this file.
+NOTE: Bluetooth pan will not be started if this file doesn't exist, so if you don't want to pair via bluetooth: delete this file.

+#### Read Pi-Tail.README and Pi-Tail.HOWTO for more details

 #### To install the service: